chitralekha-selvam/SpotKnack_test/README.md

     Run the index.html file.

 TECHNOLOGIES USED:
-    HTML5,
+    HTML5
-    CSS3,
+    CSS3
-    Bootstrap,
+    Bootstrap
     javascript.

 SAMPLE OUTPUT:
-     Inside this path spotknack/output,screenshot will be available.
+     Inside this spotknack/output,screenshot will be available.